Natalia Grossman: 2023 Season

-2024 World Cup Season
+2024 Season

 In 2024, Grossman suffered a knee injury on her way to winning a gold medal at the Boulder World Cup in Salt Lake City in May.
 Due to her injury, she did not compete again until competing at the Olympics in August, where she finished in eleventh place in the semifinals of the combined event and did not move on to finals.
 After winning another gold medal at the Boulder World Cup in Prague and finishing in fourth place at the Boulder World Cup in Seoul, Grossman won the overall title for the 2024 Boulder World Cup, becoming the first-ever climber to win four consecutive season titles in bouldering.

-2025 World Cup Season
+2025 Season

 Because of injury, Grossman did not compete in 2025.

+2026 season

+In February 2026, Grossman won the women's title at the 2026 YETI USA Climbing Boulder National Championships held at High Point Climbing and Fitness in Orlando, Florida.

+Grossman competed despite a partially dislocated right shoulder sustained roughly a month before the event.
+After narrowly advancing to the final round, she flashed three of the four final problems to secure the gold medal.
+Brooke Raboutou finished second and Melina Costanza took third.

 Rock climbing

 With competitions in 2020 canceled due to the COVID-19 pandemic, Grossman focused on outdoor climbs for the first time in her career, sending four rated boulders in the Rocky Mountain National Park and redpointed the rated sport climbing route, Positive Vibrations.

 Grossman recorded the top overall score (242.8) at the 2021 BFL Climbing Combine, showcasing elite strength and endurance ahead of her breakout 2022 season.
 Her combine dominance preceded a landmark year on the IFSC circuit, where she captured multiple World Cup golds and secured the 2022 Bouldering title.